-This recently completed armchair has been designed to be used for “active upright sitting,” rather than for lounging or relaxation.
+This armchair has been designed to be used for “active upright sitting,” rather than for lounging or relaxation.
 In this second iteration of the Upprätt armchair design, several evolutionary refinements are expressed.
 The chair is a bit taller, extending the outward reach of the increased curves in the legs.
 Front and back faces of the legs have been beveled, conforming to the lines of the curving seat.
 All the elements are narrower, lighter, more refined.

 The elm wood in this chair was reclaimed from the lake bottom after being submerged for over 150 years since being harvested from an old growth North American forest.
 This unique, special wood serves to remind us of the importance of preserving a human connection to the natural environment.